Arksine/moonraker/docs/installation.md

 sudo service moonraker restart
 ```

+!!! tip
+    If you still get warnings after installing the PolKit rules, run the
+    install script with no options to make sure that all new dependencies
+    are installed.

+    ```shell
+    cd ~/moonraker/scripts
+    ./install-moonraker.sh
+    ```

 2) Configure Moonraker to use the legacy backend implementations for
    the `machine` and/or `update_manager` components, ie: